luis-jmtz/Misc_Data_Cleaner/Cleaned_Files/Thug.md

 - Jump Good: Your Jump Distance increase by 1.

 *Swift Berserker*
-- Quick to Anger: When you roll Initiative, you can spend 1 SP to Rage.
+- Quick to Anger: When you roll Initiative, you can spend 1 FP to Rage.
 - Unstoppable Charge: When you Charge (as granted by your *Aggressive Striker* ability), you ignore Difficult Terrain and do not provoke Attacks of Opportunity.